2 Min Read

 The filmmakers prioritized authenticity throughout filming.
 “The prime directive we had was that the film had to look completely real,” filmmaker Eduardo Sánchez told the New York Times.
 “The lighting had to make sense, the sound couldn’t be great,” he continued.
 “There wasn’t going to be a soundtrack.
 It was just edited footage.”
 Directors scared actors and took steps to get authentic performances.
 “Your safety is our concern.
 Your comfort is not,” they told them.

 That approach turned what could be considered the independent film’s biggest shortcomings – amateur actors and no budget for special effects – into its biggest asset.

 The Blair Witch Project’s marketing matched the film’s authentic and DIY aesthetic.
 Filmmakers handed out missing persons posters at screenings and plastered them around college campuses.
 They used the latest internet channels – a website and message boards – to continue to spread new information and “leads” about the urban legend.

-Those online tactics are less-than-stable stakes in today’s digital marketing world, but plenty of brands since have embraced the use of emerging online channels and platforms.
+Creating a website isn’t exactly a groundbreaking tactic in today’s digital marketing world, but plenty of brands since have embraced the use of emerging online channels and platforms.